 During an actual emergency or a safety drill, teachers are responsible for following all procedures, including ensuring that doors and windows are closed appropriately, electrical

 circuits and gas jets are turned off, order is maintained, and all students are either accounted for or promptly reported missing to the appropriate director.

 In the case of building evacuations, all assembly areas will be at least 50 feet away from buildings and driveways.

 In addition to other notification actions deemed appropriate to the situation, the technology center may also send texts and/or email alerts related to significant emergencies or dangerous situations if there is a threat to the health or safety of students or employees.

 All decisions related to such notifications and alerts will be made by the superintendent or his/her designee based on the totality of the circumstances at the time of the decision.
 Information on how to sign up for the alert system will be provided to students and employees during student enrollment or employee orientation.

 The administration will also issue timely warnings for situations which are not emergency situations, but which warrant campus wide notifications.
 These timely warnings will be disseminated through the MNTC website and social media.

-Students and patrons with information about a crime at the technology center should report that information to either the director of facility operations or the campus safety officer at (405) 364-5763.
+Students and patrons with information about a crime at the technology center should report that information to the Director of Facilities.

-Any employee who receives information about a crime is required to promptly notify the director of facility operations.
+Any employee who receives information about a crime is required to promptly notify the Director of Facilities.

 Reference: OAC 210: 35-13-115; OKLA.
 STAT. tit.
 63 § 176